rokka-io/rokka-wordpress-plugin/readme.txt

 Everytime you change something on your size configuration in WordPress you need to re-synchronize the sizes with the rokka stacks.
 You can do this in the rokka settings (`Settings > Rokka Settings > Sync stacks`).

+= Have you found a bug or do you have a feature request? =

+Please create a new GitHub issue and let us know: https://github.com/rokka-io/rokka-wordpress-plugin/issues

 == Screenshots ==

 1. Media management with rokka integration